 - Don't swim in or jump into warm freshwater lakes and rivers.

 - Hold your nose shut or use nose clips when jumping or diving into warm bodies of fresh water.

 - Avoid disturbing the sediment while swimming in shallow, warm fresh waters.

-Computerized tomography (CT) or magnetic resonance imaging (MRI) can reveal swelling and bleeding within the brain.
+A doctor may order imaging tests, such as computerized tomography (CT) or magnetic resonance imaging (MRI) to reveal swelling and bleeding within the brain.